One-Shot Adaptation of GAN in Just One CLIP: Experiments

 Our training starts with the pre-trained StyleGAN2~\cite{stylegan2}.
 To verify the versatility of our model, we conducted three different experiments using pre-trained generators trained on three datasets (FFHQ, LSUN church, LSUN cars).
 The models trained on FFHQ, LSUN church, and LSUN cars generate 1024x1024, 256x256, and 512x512 resolution images, respectively.
 We used the Adam optimizer \cite{adam} for all cases, and set the learning rate to 0.02.
 We used batch size 2 for FFHQ and LSUN cars, and batch size 4 for LSUN church.
 The training time took about 30 minutes with 2,000 iterations using a single RTX 2080 GPU.
 This is the time including 3 minutes of CLIP-guided optimization in step 1. {For $L_{patch}$ calculation, we used patch size of 128x128, 64x64, and 32x32 in adapting the pre-trained models on FFHQ , LSUN church, and LSUN cars, respectively. } For hyperparameters, we set $\lambda_{reg}$ in step 1 as 0.01, and set $\lambda_{con}$, $\lambda_{patch}$ as 10, 1, respectively.
 Similar to previous work \cite{mind}, we freezed `toRGB' layer and mapping network in the refining stage.

+For the patch discriminator $D_{patch}$, we used a subset of $D_{glob}$ as proposed by Ojha et al.\cite{Fewshot}.
+More specifically, using a pre-trained discriminator of StyleGAN2, we first extract the intermediate features using the first $l$ residual conv layers of $D_{glob}$, and then map the s to the final logit through an additional conv layer $F^l$(CONV3$\times$3-LeakyReLU).
+In order to deal with various patch window sizes, multiple $l$ and $F^l$ were used. {Specifically, when we adapt the model pre-trained with FFHQ, we used $l=[5,6]$; for the pretrained model with LSUN church \cite{LSUNchurch}, we used $l=[3,4]$; for the pretrained models with LSUN cars~\cite{LSUNcar} and AFHQ dog~\cite{starganv2}, $l=[4,5]$ was used.}

+For the CLIP-guided latent optimization, in contrast to the baseline methods such as II2S~\cite{ii2s} and e4e~\cite{e4e}, which use extended StyleGAN latent space $W^+\in \mathbb{R}^{18\times512}$, the optimization was performed in the single latent space in $W\in \mathbb{R}^{512}$ since it produced better perceptual quality and preserved $I_{trg}$ attribute.

-{For inference , in the case of adapting FFHQ-pretrained model, we inverted the CelebA-HQ \cite{progan} images into latent codes $w_{rec}$ using e4e \cite{e4e} and generated images $G_t(w_{rec})$.
+{For inference, in the case of adapting FFHQ-pretrained model, we inverted the CelebA-HQ \cite{progan} images into latent codes $w_{rec}$ using e4e \cite{e4e} and generated images $G_t(w_{rec})$.
 In the case of LSUN church and LSUN cars models, we do not have proper validation image sets.
 Therefore we showed the results with same sampled latent $w'$, in which the source image is $G_s(w')$ and adapted outputs are $G_t(w')$ }

-As baseline models, we adopted three state-of-the-art GAN domain adaptation methods: Few-shot GAN adaptation \cite{Fewshot}, StyleGAN-NADA \cite{nada}, and Mind the Gap \cite{mind}.
-For Few-shot GAN adaptation and StyleGAN-NADA, we used the official source codes\footnote{https://github.com/utkarshojha/few-shot-gan-adaptation}\footnote{https://github.com/rinongal/StyleGAN-nada} to obtain the results.
-For the baseline of Mind the Gap, we implemented the model by following the descriptions in the original paper.

 {With the given latent code $w$, we could show the adapted output with $G_t(w)$.
 However, we observed that the generated images often have minor artifacts in background.
 To alleviate them, we used style mixing trick in which we replace the fine layer style code to average style vector $\Bar{w}$ of $G_t$.
 In case of FFHQ model adaptation, instead of using $w$ which is composed of 18 vectors, we use mixed style code $w_{mix}$ in which the last 7 vectors are substituted to $\Bar{w}$.
-Detailed settings for other models are in our Supplementary Materials. }
+In the LSUN car model fitting experiment, the last 7 vectors in the sampled code $w$, which consisted of 16 vectors, were replaced; and in adapting the LSUN church model, the last 6 vectors in the sampled code $w$, which consisted of 14 vectors, were replaced.
+For adapting the model with AFHQ dog, the last 9 vectors in the sampled code $w$, which consisted of 16 vectors, were replaced. }

+For training iterations, our default setting of training iteration is 2,000.
+However, if the content shape of target image is not much far from the source domain (e.g. realistic portrait), we trained the model with only 1,000 iterations.
+We selected perceptually better image between the outputs from models trained on 1,000 and 2,000 iterations.
+In case of adapting LSUN church models, we used 1,500 iterations since the model converged faster than the others.

+For target images, we selected random image from the portrait face dataset~\cite{portrait} in FFHQ model adaptation.
+For others, we randomly collected publicly available images from the internet.